tobyfisher/nxPlotJS/README.md

 # nxPlot JS

-A wrapper for Ploy.ly JS to maintain a consistent display for all chart plots in OE. **nxPlotJS** manages all aspects of Plot.ly's API seperate from the raw data for plotting and some aspects of the layouts.
+A wrapper for Ploy.ly JS to maintain a consistent display for all chart plots in OE. **nxPlot JS** manages all aspects of Plot.ly's API separated from the raw data for plotting of the charts and some aspects of the layouts.
 The benefits are:

 * Consistent Plot display
 * Plots are theme coloured (and react to theme changes)